krsoninikhil/phil-opp-rust-os/notes.md

   memory access.
-- *CPU Exceptions:* When something illegal happens like devide by 0 or accessing illegal memory addresses, CPU throws [around 20 types][3] of exeption e.g. Page fault, Invalid opcode, double fault, etc.
+- *CPU Exceptions:* When something illegal happens like devide by 0 or accessing illegal memory addresses, CPU throws [around 20 types][3] of exeption e.g. Page fault, double fault, triple faults etc.
 - Handler functions for these exceptions are listed in table called IDT (Interrupt Descriptor Table), in a 16 bytes predefined format at predefined index.